 Cafe Justicia is many things:

-Cafe Justicia is a delicious organic "fair trade plus" coffee grown by Mayan communities in the hillsides above Lake Atitlan in Guatemala.
+- Cafe Justicia is a delicious organic “fair trade plus” coffee grown by Mayan communities on the volcanic slopes above Lake Atitlan in Guatemala.

-But Cafe Justicia is also a philosphy and practise of solidarity trade that builds cooperation between consumers and producers while ensuring that the producers are firmly in the driver's seat, making the final decisions regarding pricing, distribution and marketing.
+- But Cafe Justicia is also a philosophy and practise of solidarity trade that builds cooperation between consumers and producers while ensuring that the producers are firmly in the driver’s seat, making the final decisions regarding pricing, distribution and marketing.

 The following video introduces the coffee and the people who grow it.

 Listen to an interview with Clif Prowse, co-director and producer of the “Looking for Justice” film (courtesy of Redeye and Rabble.ca).